 On October 28, 2025, Ontario announced its intention to offer a rebate of the full 8 per cent provincial portion of the HST for first-time home buyers on new homes.

-An individual who would be eligible for the Ontario first-time home buyers’ rebate and for the enhanced Ontario NHR (e.g., a first-time home buyer that entered into an agreement of purchase and sale for a new home on or after April 1, 2026 and on or before March 31, 2027) would be permitted to claim either or both Ontario rebates, but the total amount of all Ontario rebates that may be claimed by any individuals in respect of a transaction would be limited to the maximum amount claimable under the enhanced Ontario NHR in respect of that transaction.
+An individual who is eligible for the Ontario first-time home buyers’ rebate and for the enhanced Ontario NHR (e.g., a first-time home buyer that entered into an agreement of purchase and sale for a new home on or after April 1, 2026 and on or before March 31, 2027) is permitted to claim either or both Ontario rebates, but the total amount of all Ontario rebates for the 8 per cent portion of the HST that may be claimed by any individuals in respect of a transaction is limited to the lesser of $80,000 and the amount of the 8 per cent provincial portion of the HST payable in respect of that transaction.

 Enhanced New Residential Rental Property Rebate